Mellanox/spdm-test/README.md

 > make patches

+ Note: Run the commands below if git error message "Please tell me who you are" is printed at this step. git config --global user.email "you@example.com" git config --global user.name "Your Name"

 ## 3. Build

 > \# Only needed once to install cmake.
 Run 'apt-get update' as needed if the command below fails.